walshbr/introduction-to-text-analysis/introduction/for-students.md

 This is a workbook about text analysis.
 Many of you are probably used to analyzing texts in one form or another, whether that be by carefully considering the parts of a literary text or thinking about the words in a historical document.
 But even though we'll be doing both those things, we are using the phrase "text analysis" in a slightly different fashion: to talk about how we can use computers to help analyze texts in new ways.

 Text analysis is often understood as one of the methodologies of the **digital humanities**, alongside other activities like creating digital exhibits and online mapping.
 We'll talk a lot \(and you'll read a lot\) about digital humanities in class.
 Essentially, this refers to how we are using computers and new technology in the humanities.
-Laura Mandell offers one helpful definition of what the digital humanities are in an [interview with the LA Review of Books](https://lareviewofbooks.org/article/digital-humanities-interview-laura-mandell/):
+Laura Mandell offers one helpful definition of what the digital humanities are in an [interview with the *LA Review of Books*](https://lareviewofbooks.org/article/digital-humanities-interview-laura-mandell/):

 > But the best definition of the digital humanities, I think, is bringing digital methods to bear on humanities research and then interrogating the digital humanities by humanities research.